So what’s it like cruising the Amazon River?

 Photo via Rainforest Cruises

-The Delfin I only had 4 rooms: 2 master suites with private terraces, and 2 deluxe suites with private pools.
-I stayed in one of the master suites called the Anaconda Suite and it was a wonderful stay.
+The Delfin I only has 4 rooms: 2 master suites with private terraces, and 2 deluxe suites with private pools.
+We stayed in one of the master suites called the Anaconda Suite and it was a wonderful stay.

-Now let’s talk about the meals because as you can probably tell from the pictures above, the food aboard the Delfin I was fantastic.
-They had an international menu sure to satisfy every palate, but they also made sure to use Amazonian ingredients and feature Peruvian-inspired dishes at every meal.
+Now let’s talk about the meals we enjoyed while cruising the Amazon River because as you can probably tell from the pictures above, the food aboard the Delfin I was fantastic!

 I also liked that dinner was a communal meal with all the guests sitting at one large table.
 This allowed us to get to know our fellow travellers better and it also created a sense of camaraderie that you don’t always find in group tours.